 Easy Transept View

-History: Gilbert Stanley Underwood designed a rustic lodge and cabins rather than a single hotel unit.
+Gilbert Stanley Underwood designed a rustic lodge and cabins rather than a single hotel unit.
 A crew of 125 men, earning between 50 and 85 cents per hour, worked throughout the harsh winter of 1927-28 to build the lodge.
 When it opened to the public in 1928, staff would line up at the door to sing a song of welcome.
-In the evening they put on a talent show followed by a dance.
+In the evening, they put on a talent show followed by a dance.
 Visitors would depart to strains of a farewell song sung by the accommodating staff.
 On September 1, 1932, fire razed the four-year-old Grand Canyon Lodge.
 Rebuilding began in 1936.
-The design was altered somewhat: steepened roofs replaced flat rooftop observation decks, more stone was used, and less wood.
-Interior space became more massive with high, gabled ceilings and exposed beams; durability under snow load and resistance to fire were improved.
-The tower, with its museum and natural history exhibits painstakingly assembled by park naturalist Eddie McKee, was never replaced.
+The design altered somewhat: steepened roofs replaced flat rooftop observation decks, more stone, and less wood.
+Interior space became more massive with high, gabled ceilings and exposed beams; durability under snow load and resistance to fire improved.
+The tower, with its museum and natural history, exhibits painstakingly assembled by park naturalist Eddie McKee, was never replaced.
 When the Union Pacific Railroad, builder of the lodge, ceased passenger operations in 1971, it had no incentive to promote accommodations like Grand Canyon Lodge.
 The lodge and cabins were donated to the National Park Service, which now leases the buildings to a concessioner.
 The lodge is on the National Register of Historic Places, ensuring that this aesthetically appealing structure will be maintained in its present condition until, millennia from now, canyon erosion returns it to the environment from which it came.